cdot/SVGcut/README.md

 *Tip* If you have a drawing that makes heavy use of complex features (such as text, or shapes, or meshes) you might consider taking a copy and preparing it for machining, rather than converting your original to paths and losing all the nice features.

-Load SVGcut in your browser, and select "Open SVG" from the toolbar to open your SVG file.
-If you have more than one SVG file, you can load them all at once, or one after another.
+Load SVGcut in your browser.

 ## Tool